 Substance abuse used to involve one drug at a time with addicts seeking a stronger high leaving a less potent drug for a more potent one.
 Thus, addiction in early America used to revolve around one type of substance and seldom different compounds.
 However, over the years, drug abusers have learned that the active chemicals of one drug can be amplified by mixing them with another drug.
 This is based on synergism where the effects of two or more drugs used in combination result in a higher magnitude than the sum of the effects of each drug separately.

 This began the age of polydrug abuse and multiple drug addiction.
 As the number of drugs available has been growing exponentially since the 2010s, there is an almost infinite pool of drug combinations for drug abusers to choose from.
 People who mix drugs without a prescription or polydrug abusers have two major reasons for their drug abuse.
 First, mixing drugs may be done in an attempt to cope with depression, anxiety, or disorganization.
 However, the most common reason for the recreational mixing of drugs is for seeking euphoria or an intense high.

 Interaction Between Suboxone and Ambien

 Suboxone is a combination of buprenorphine and naloxone.
 It is a prescription opioid medication with narcotic properties but that is less dangerous than illicit opioids.
-This makes Suboxone very suitable as a long-term addiction treatment for people who are addicted to opioids such as heroin as well as painkillers.
+This makes Suboxone very suitable as a long-term addiction treatment option for people who are addicted to opioids such as heroin as well as painkillers.
 Nonetheless, because Suboxone is an opioid itself, it can produce euphoria similar to drug high, causing dependency and addiction in long-term users.
 The risks are even higher when mixed with a drug like Ambien.

 Mixing Ambien with Suboxone may result in increased side effects of drug interaction such as dizziness, drowsiness, confusion, and difficulty concentrating, as well as impairment in thinking, judgment, and motor coordination.
 There is a moderate to major interaction risk when combining these two medications depending on the dosage.